HVAC Training 101 is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Another thing that you need to keep in mind is that you should always pick a cover that is the right size for the dimensions of your AC.
 If there is none that corresponds with the given dimensions, choose a bigger unit that’s closest to the size of your AC.

 While you need to look for an intact cover, it should also be well-aerated and have enough porous material to allow air to flow in and out.
 This helps in keeping away any stench that can occur.

 The warranty of the cover speaks for this.
 Yes, your cover needs to come with a warranty period stating that it is durable for a minimal period.
 A good warranty would last for a minimum of 2 years.

 This is most important for window units.
 Based on the region you live in, you would sometimes need insulated cover to keep away the cold.
 Check if covers come with this feature.

-Quick Comparison Chart of the Best Air Conditioner Covers – Outside Units
+Quick Take: Best Air Conditioner Covers

-Reviews of the 5 Best External Unit Air Conditioner Covers
+Review of the Best Air Conditioner Covers

 Checking around for the best AC covers is time-consuming and confusing.
 We made that job easy for you, by listing some of the most bought and appreciated covers in the market.